5 STEPS YOU CAN TAKE TO GET READY (infographic), American Public Health Association, Washington, DC.

 SEX-ASSAULT OUTREACH INTENSIFIES IN HURRICANE ZONE, Allison Stevens, Women’s eNews, March 3, 2006.
 Copyright © 2006 Women’s eNews.

-SPECIAL ISSUE: KATRINA DISASTER RELIEF, e-News, Ending Violence Against Women International, Addy, WA: September 14, 2005.
+SPECIAL ISSUE: KATRINA DISASTER RELIEF, e-News, End Violence Against Women International, Colville, WA: September 14, 2005.

 WERE WOMEN RAPED IN NEW ORLEANS?
 ADDRESSING THE HUMAN RIGHTS OF WOMEN IN TIMES OF CRISIS, Lucinda Marshall, Dissident Voice, September 14, 2005.
 Copyright © 2005 Dissident Voice.